barrigas/ansible-centos-kvm-pxe/README.md

 <details>
     <summary>Dependency package details</summary>

-* qemu-kvm – Provides hardware emulation.
+* qemu-kvm – Hardware emulation.
 * libvirt-daemon-system – Configuration files required to run the libvirt daemon.
 * libvirt-clients – Client-side libraries and APIs for managing and controlling virtual machines & hypervisors from the command line.
 * virtinst – A set of command-line utilities for provisioning and modifying virtual machines.
-* virt-manager – A Qt-based graphical interface for managing virtual machines via the libvirt daemon.
+* virt-manager – A Qt-based graphical interface for managing virtual machines.
 * bridge-utils – A set of tools for creating and managing bridge devices.
 * cpu-checker – To check whether your system is cabable of of running hardware accelerated KVM virtual machines (run ```kvm-ok``` from the cmd)
 </details>